-Viajando por Perú (Parte Dos) Posted by sasha on Aug 19, 2019 in food, Holidays, Spanish Culture, Travel
+Viajando por Perú (Parte Dos) Posted by sasha on Aug 19, 2019 in Spanish Culture

 Después de un mes en Lima, viajamos a Santiago de Chile (After one month in Lima, we traveled to Santiago Chile).
 You can read all about our month in la capital peruana (the Peruvian capital) in Parte Uno.
 In Parte Dos, I’ll talk about our return to Peru after traveling around Chile and experiencing Carnaval in Brazil.